Black, blue, white, tan

 Pocket Pits come in a variety of colors, with some spotting a solid color and others spotting multiple colors.
 The most common colors include blue, black, brown, fawn, buckskin, blue and tan, black and tan, and white and seal.

-As such, Pocket Pitbulls can exhibit the short and smooth coat of American Pitbulls or the coarse and dense coat of the Patterdale.
-The kind of coat that your Pocket Pit has will determine how you should groom them.
+As such, Miniature Pitbulls can exhibit the short and smooth coat of American Pitbulls or the coarse and dense coat of the Patterdale.
+The kind of coat that your Mini Pit has will determine how you should groom them.

 Pocket Pitbull Lifespan